 Aaron is the Territory Manager for Mooney Wieland’s Pago Pago office.
-Aaron’s legal experience began with three years as an associate at two of the most prominent commercial general practice law firms in Michigan, Kerr Russell and Weber PLC, where he also clerked during law school, and Jaffe Raitt Heuer & Weiss, P.C.
+Aaron began his legal career in Detroit, Michigan as an associate in commercial practice, first at Kerr Russell and Weber PLC, where he also clerked during law school, and then Jaffe Raitt Heuer & Weiss, P.C.

-Prior to moving to American Samoa, Aaron worked for more than ten years for governmental entities in the Pacific island nation of the Federated States of Micronesia, where he held positions as a law clerk, legal trainer, and an Assistant Attorney General for the FSM Department of Justice.
-Immediately prior to joining Mooney Wieland, Aaron was responsible for the overall project management of a flagship, World Bank-funded telecommunications project in FSM.
-The project involved delivery of undersea fiber optic cable systems to three of FSM’s four states through the coordination of regional partnerships with other nations in the Pacific, as well as the establishment of a new, state-owned telecommunications company and regulatory authority to implement sector development.
+Prior to moving to American Samoa, Aaron worked for more than ten years in the Pacific island nation of the Federated States of Micronesia, where he held positions as law clerk, legal trainer, college law teacher, attorney disciplinary counsel, and attorney for the FSM Department of Justice.
+He has implemented grant programs for both the U.S. Department of Interior and the World Bank.
+Immediately prior to joining Mooney Wieland, Aaron was responsible for the overall project management of a flagship, World Bank-funded telecommunications project to deliver undersea fiber optic cable system networks to the FSM through regional partnerships, and to establish and implement a legal framework for a regulated, competitive telecommunication sector.

-Aaron is experienced in the areas of telecommunications law, tort defense, maritime law, construction disputes, employment law, corporate governance, and administrative proceedings.
-Aaron also has extensive experience mediating the interests of government and non-government stakeholders and is well versed in customary and traditional practices in the Pacific.
+Aaron is experienced in the areas of telecommunications law, real property, secured transactions, tort defense, corporate governance, and administrative proceedings.
+Aaron has extensive experience mediating the interests of government and private sector stakeholders across highly localized and transnational settings.